Israel threatens a surge in attacks as Iran fires missiles farther than ever

 CAIRO (AP) — Israel’s defense minister threatened a surge in attacks against Iran on Saturday and Britain condemned Iran for targeting a joint U.K.-U.S. base in the Indian Ocean as the war in the Middle East entered its fourth week.

-The Iranian attack on the Diego Garcia air base — located about 2,500 miles (4,000 kilometers) from Iran — suggested Tehran has in its stockpile missiles that can go farther than it had previously acknowledged.
+The Iranian attack on the Diego Garcia air base — about 2,500 miles (4,000 kilometers) from Iran — suggested Tehran has missiles that can go farther than it had previously acknowledged.

 Israel's Defense Minister Israel Katz said in a video statement that next week, “the intensity of the attacks” by Israel and the United States against Iran’s ruling theocracy will “increase significantly.”

 He spoke shortly after fragments from an Iranian missile slammed into an empty kindergarten near Tel Aviv.
-Israeli army spokesman Nadav Shoshani posted a video on X of the kindergarten building; no casualties were reported as the place was empty at the time.
+Israeli army spokesman Nadav Shoshani posted a video on X of the kindergarten building.
+The school was empty at the time and no casualties were reported.

-Overnight and into the morning, Tehran, Iran's capital, saw heavy airstrikes, residents said.
-In Iraq, a drone struck the intelligence service headquarters in Baghdad, killing an officer.
-No group immediately claimed responsibility for that attack.
+Overnight and into the morning, Iran's capital saw heavy airstrikes, residents said.
+The attacks — and threats of more to come — indicate the Iran war shows no sign of abating.

-Saudi Arabia said it downed 20 drones in just a couple of hours in the country’s eastern region, home to major oil installations.
-No injuries or damage were reported.
+The U.S. and Israel have offered shifting rationales for the war, from hoping to foment an uprising that topples Iran’s leadership to eliminating its nuclear and missile programs.
+There have been no public signs of any such uprising.

-U.S. President Donald Trump said on Friday he was considering “winding down” military operations in the Mideast even as the U.S. was sending three more amphibious assault ships and roughly 2,500 additional Marines to the region.
+U.S. President Donald Trump said Friday that he was considering “winding down” military operations in the Mideast, which seemed at odds with his administration’s move to bolster its firepower in the region and request another $200 billion from Congress to fund the war.

-Trump’s post on social media followed an Iranian threat to attack recreational and tourist sites worldwide.
+In a move aimed at wrangling soaring fuel prices, the Trump administration announced it was lifting sanctions on some Iranian oil.
+The pause in sanctions applies to Iranian oil already loaded on ships as of Friday and is set to end April 19.
+The license has limits including a restriction on sales involving anyone in North Korea or Cuba.

-It also came after another climb in oil prices plunged the U.S. stock market, and was followed by a Trump administration announcement it was lifting sanctions on Iranian oil already loaded on ships, a move aimed at wrangling soaring fuel prices.
+The new move does not increase the flow of production, a central factor in the surging prices.
+Iran has managed to evade U.S. sanctions for years, suggesting that much of what it exports already reaches buyers.

-U.K. officials have not given details of the attempted strike on the ocean air base on Friday, which was unsuccessful.
+U.K. officials have not given details of the strike that targeted the ocean air base Friday, which was unsuccessful.

 Britain's Ministry of Defense said Saturday that Iran’s “lashing out across the region and holding hostage the Strait of Hormuz, are a threat to British interests and British allies.”